tsakirist/circuit-simulation-algorithms/README.md

     * direct methods (LU, Cholesky) with complex numbers
     * iterative methods (Bi-/Conjugate Gradient) with complex numbers

-Additionally, the simulation tool can make use of **sparse** matrices in order to hadnle very large circuits in memory.
+Additionally, the simulation tool can make use of **SPARSE** matrices in order to handle very large circuits in memory.

 ## Dependencies ##